North Carolina vs. South Carolina: Odds, spread, over/under - September 2

 North Carolina vs. South Carolina Betting Trends

-- North Carolina compiled a 6-7-1 record against the spread last season.

-- The Tar Heels were favored by 2.5 points or more nine times last season, and covered the spread in two of those matchups.

-- South Carolina put together a 7-5-1 record against the spread last season.
+- South Carolina won seven games against the spread last year, failing to cover or pushing six times.

-- The Gamecocks were an underdog by 2.5 points or more eight times last year, and covered the spread in four of those matchups.
+- The Gamecocks had an ATS record of 4-4 when playing as at least 2.5-point underdogs last year.

 North Carolina & South Carolina 2023 Futures Odds